 Used for water disinfection

-Useful for the night, if you don’t carry with you a tent!
-During the day, we advise you to wear long sleeves clothes and light pants, and use as a last resort an anti-mosquito sprays – to limit the contact of your skin with these sprays full of harmful chemicals!
+Useful for the night, if you don’t carry a tent!
+During the day, we advise you to wear long sleeves clothes and light pants, and as a last resort use an anti-mosquito spray – to limit the contact of your skin with harmful chemicals!

 A tool that comes in the form of a small lever, to remove ticks from the skin.
 Get a medical appointment after the tick removal: some ticks carry serious diseases, such as Lyme disease.

 To use in first intention after a snake’s bite in order to suck out the maximum of venom.
-This does not excuse to call emergencies that will take care of the injured person quickly!
+In any case call an ambulance to take the injured person quickly at the nearest ER!